arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 ### Retrying a failed upgrade

-When an upgrade plan (in deployment mode `activefailover` or `cluster`) has failed, it can be retried.
+Starting with 3.3.14 and 3.2.17, when an upgrade _plan_ (in deployment mode `activefailover` or `cluster`) has failed, it can be retried.

 To retry, run: